Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/write-custom-interactions.md

 # Write custom interactions

-You can write a custom Interaction and use it the same way you use built-in Interactions.
+You can also write a custom Interaction to use in your project.
+You can use custom Interactions in the UI and code the same way you use built-in Interactions.

-To write a custom Interaction:

-**1.** Add a class that implements the [`IInputInteraction`](xref:UnityEngine.InputSystem.IInputInteraction) interface.
-For example:
+Add a class implementing the [`IInputInteraction`](xref:UnityEngine.InputSystem.IInputInteraction) interface, like this:

 ```CSharp
 // Interaction which performs when you quickly move an